15 of the best new memoirs to read in 2023

 Some of the best books offer a guidebook for living.
 They allow us to hear from others who have been where we are, relate to their fears, understand their difficulties, and be inspired by their courage.

 While I love fiction, there’s a unique and inspiring magic that comes from reading memoirs.
-There are also a lot of fantastic new memoirs for 2023 to dive into and come out wiser and more inspired.
+Among the wonderful new non-fiction books published this year, there’s a fantastic range of new memoirs for 2023 to dive into and come out wiser and more inspired.

 Strong Female Character by Fern Brady (2023)